Certificate Pinning

 got: [YSxNUV05SLc2H4Z6kOXWCsUPPMenylyBVtogFlUiByE= Kt2bkYM55rPaGBFYxTLlq8AIJqapRcc1eKjai8GUPO0= OXyj9ngbqO9cjLeO/+t9Ggl2EP4JTnVWHq4LEwhFM9w= G/ANXI8TwJTdF+AFBM8IiIUPEv0Gf6H5LA/b9guG4yE=]

 First request: 200, pin matched.
-Second: CertPinError, peer chain hashes leaked into ActualHashes so you can see exactly what showed up.
+Second: CertPinError, with peer chain hashes surfaced in ActualHashes so the exact set of certs on the wire is visible.

 Pins go stale.
-Sites rotate certs, sometimes on a schedule (Let's Encrypt is 90 days), sometimes after an incident, and your hardcoded SPKI hash dies the moment the keypair changes.
-Build a refresh path: re-capture the hash on a cron, or pin multiple SPKIs (current + next) at once, or fall back gracefully when CertPinError shows up.
-A pinned client that 100% fails after cert rotation is worse than no pin at all.
+Sites rotate certs, sometimes on a schedule (Let's Encrypt is 90 days), sometimes after an incident, and a hardcoded SPKI hash dies the moment the keypair changes.
+Build a refresh path: re-capture the hash on a cron, pin multiple SPKIs (current + next) at once, or fall back gracefully when CertPinError shows up.
+A pinned client that fails 100% after cert rotation is worse than no pin at all.